CNB officer on trial for assaulting man to extort drug confession

 He allegedly took Sivabalan, 34, to the toilet at the Woodlands Checkpoint CNB Block B office on the third storey on three separate occasions to extort a confession.

-The prosecution called three police officers as witnesses to stand on Monday.
-One was involved in filing the first complaint against Vengedesh while the other two were the investigating officers who handled the case.
+The prosecution called three police officers as witnesses to the stand yesterday.
+One was involved in filing the first complaint against Vengedesh, while the other two were the investigating officers who handled the case.

 The court heard that Sivabalan was found guilty of drug offences and is serving a 15-year jail term.
 He was also sentenced to 13 strokes of the cane.